 The data contained in one of these repositories might be used to create rules for a model.
 For instance, the data might include data about spam and regular (non-spam) e-mails, that could be used to create rules for a model that may predict whether future emails may be spam.
 User data involving advertisements might be used to predict whether or not someone might click upon a particular advertisement.

 An example of one type of statistical information involved in this process might involve feature counting, where the number of instances of a certain type of feature showing up might be counted.
 If a certain feature tends to show up more than a certain threshold, it might then be promoted so that it could be used to form rules for a model.
 That feature might be added to other features used in a model, or might replace a previously used feature.

-The use of that feature as a rule in part of a ruleset consisting of a number of features might be used to label emails or advertisements or possibly even webpages to a predicted label.
+The use of that feature as a rule in part of a ruleset consisting of a number of search ranking features might be used to label emails or advertisements or possibly even webpages to a predicted label.

 Is this how Google’s Panda works?

-It’s hard to tell for certain, though it does seem like the approach behind Panda is to identify positive and negative features (signals) that might predict how positive a user experience might be upon a particular page or site.
+It’s hard to tell for certain, though it does seem like the approach behind Panda is to identify positive and negative search ranking features (signals) that might predict how positive a user experience might be upon a particular page or site.